WarpWorld/CCPack-PC-LethalCompany/README.md

 To get started using this project you will need to check the ``readme.md`` in the src folder.

-You can load the ``SupermarketSimulator.cs`` in our SDK which can be found on our [Developer Page](https://developer.crowdcontrol.live/sdk/).
+You can load the ``LethalCompany.cs`` in our SDK which can be found on our [Developer Page](https://developer.crowdcontrol.live/sdk/).

 Follow instructions on that page to learn how to add effects to your CS file and how to activate them.